triducta-uit/asiclab-hdl-template/test/README.md

-# Sample testbench for a Tiny Tapeout project
+# Sample testbench for an ASICLAB Verilog Project

 This is a sample testbench for a Tiny Tapeout project.
 It uses [cocotb](https://docs.cocotb.org/en/stable/) to drive the DUT and check the outputs.
-See below to get started or for more information, check the [website](https://tinytapeout.com/hdl/testing/).
+See below to get started.

 ## Setting up